Daniel166590/Spring25-Database-Management-Project/README.md

 ## About

 Mooflixz is a lightweight music streaming application that allows users to browse albums, search tracks, and play media directly in the browser.
-It combines a React-powered SPA frontend with a Node.js/Express backend serving a MySQL database of artists, albums, and tracks.
+It combines a React-powered frontend with a Node.js/Express backend serving a MySQL database of artists, albums, and tracks.

 ---